 So what to buy that will do the job?
 Pet products have come a long way from just concealing the problem with air fresheners and perfume, but they are still out there sold in major stores.
 Chances are if you are reading this, you’ve paid good money for a bottle of perfumed cleaner that didn’t address the problem.

-With all the pet potty products on the market, it’s imperative to examine what needs to be cleaned up and where.
+First, what needs to be cleaned up and where?
+Start with a UV flashlight to help you find problem areas-you might be surprised!
 Some products are meant specifically for dogs or for cats.
 Certain products are unsafe to use on your home’s interior surfaces and then others are suitable for use throughout your entire home.
 Consider where your pet has marked- has he wet on the carpet or on a hard floor?
 Are the stains old or fresh?
 Has the urine seeped into crevices such as under molding, thresholds, or into a porous surface such as grout in a bathroom?
 Do you have other pets in the home such as birds who may become ill from the use of strong cleaning products?
 While many cleaners say they are “natural” and “non-toxic,” the fragrances used in them can cause adverse effects in humans and pets alike.

 - Penetrates and chemically breaks down the urine without extraction needed

 - Can be used on most surfaces safely

 Cleaning/Deterrent Method (Not recommended): Citrus or orange-based, these cleaners are oil-based and meant to be diluted